linshenqi/UA-AnsiC/README.md

 ## Examples

-The stck is accompanied by an OPC UA nano embedded server example implementation.
+An OPC UA Nano Embedded server example implementation is provided by the stack.
-Note: there is a sample AnsiCServer but it is included as-is and not fully supported.
+Note: there is a sample AnsiCServer but it is included as-is and not fully supported, the community is welcome to extend this example application.

 ## Notes for developers